tc39/notes/es7/2016-11/nov-29.md

 ## 5 Report from ECMA Secretariat

-Scheduled for tomorrow in conversation with Istvan
+Scheduled for tomorrow in conversation with István

 ##  6 Administrative matters